-If a candidate believes that proper procedures have not been followed by a Specialty Credentials or Examination Committee, the candidate may appeal.
+Either a candidate or a Program Director who has received a negative decision and who believes that proper procedures have not been followed by a Specialty Residency Training, Credentials or Examination Committee may appeal that decision.

 Appeals must be in writing and sent to the ACVIM office.
 Appeals should consist of a brief letter summarizing the reason for the appeal.
-Appeals must be received within 30 days of notification of the candidate of the decision by the specialty committee.
+Appeals must be received by ACVIM within 30 days of the specialty committee's notification to the Program Director or the candidate of the decision being appealed.
 When an appeal is received, the Executive Director shall notify the Chair of the Board, the appropriate specialty President, the Chair of the appropriate Specialty Examination or Credentials Committee and the members of the Appeals Committee.
-The Chair of the appropriate Credentials or Examination Committee shall submit to the Appeals Committee all data relevant to the candidate's appeal and a letter summarizing the reasons for the candidate's failure of the credentials or examination process.
+The Chair of the appropriate Training, Credentials or Examination Committee shall submit to the Appeals Committee all data relevant to the appeal and a letter summarizing the reasons for the committee's decision

-The Chair of the Appeals Committee will call a meeting to review an appeal and notify the Chair of the Board, the Professional Liaison and the Executive Director of the results of that review within 30 days of notification of the appeal.
-The Professional Liaison will notify the candidate of the Appeal Committee's decision.
+The Chair of the Appeals Committee will call a meeting to review an appeal and notify the Chair of the Board, the Professional Liaison and the Executive Director of the results of that review within 30 days of the receipt of the appeal by the ACVIM office.
+The Professional Liaison will notify the Program Director or candidate of the Appeal Committee's decision.

 There shall be no appeals of this committee's decision within the ACVIM.
-However, a candidate can appeal a decision of the ACVIM Appeals Committee by requesting mediation through the American Board of Veterinary Specialties (ABVS) of the American Veterinary Medical Association (AVMA).
+However, a Program Director or candidate can appeal a decision of the ACVIM Appeals Committee by requesting mediation through the American Board of Veterinary Specialties (ABVS) of the American Veterinary Medical Association (AVMA).

 D.5.
-Certificates
+ACVIM DIPLOMATE Certificates